MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 # Use API version profiles with Python in Azure Stack Hub

 >[!IMPORTANT]
 >The Python SDK has been updated from track 1 to track 2.
-We highly recommend migrating to the track-2 SDK as soon as possible.
-Please refer to [this migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md) for instructions.
+We recommend migrating to the track-2 SDK as soon as possible.
+For instructions, see [this migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md).

 The Python SDK supports API version profiles to target different cloud platforms, such as Azure Stack Hub and global Azure.
 Use API profiles in creating solutions for a hybrid cloud.